ropensci-archive/bomrang/README.md

 -   **TAS** - Tasmania
 -   **VIC** - Victoria
 -   **WA** - Western Australia
--   **AUS** - Australia, returns bulletin for all states
+-   **AUS** - Australia, returns bulletin for all states/territories.

 #### Results

-The function, `get_ag_bulletin()` will return a tidy data frame of the agriculture bulletin with the following fields,
+The function, `get_ag_bulletin()`, will return a tidy data frame of the agriculture bulletin with the following fields:

 -   **obs\_time\_utc** - Observation time (Time in UTC)
 -   **time\_zone** - Time zone for observation